-In addition to per slice charging based on analytics provided by NWDAF, 5G brings more values on for the diverse services.
-Correspondingly, 5G may also need to support per subscriber charging information based on analytics provided by NWDAF for VR/AR, gaming, autonomous cars, industry automation and e-health. e.g., charging based on service MOS, which is the combination of bandwidth, latency and packet loss, RSRP, etc.
+In addition to per slice charging based on analytics provided by NWDAF, NWDAF can brings more values for the 5G services, such as VR/AR, gaming, autonomous cars, industry automation and e-health It would be beneficial for the operators if they can take advantage of the data analytics provided by NWDAF..
+For example, charging based on service MOS, which is the combination of bandwidth, latency and packet loss, RSRP, etc.

-Moreover, for the VIP users, NWDAF should be able to provide real-time or near real-time service MOS for 5G to generate the charging information and perform the corresponding actions (e.g. may provide timely apology information to the VIP user for poor Service Experience, which shall be discussed and decided by SA5 charging WG) in time to avoid or reduce complaint from the VIP users as much as possible.
+Moreover, for the VIP users, NWDAF should be able to provide real-time or near real-time service MOS to generate the charging information and perform the corresponding actions (e.g. may provide warning to the VIP user about poor Service Experience to avoid or reduce complaint from the VIP users as much as possible.

-Therefore, per subscriber real time/near real-time communication between NWDAF and CHF/BSS needs to be supported.

-This key issue describes analytics information that may be provided by NWDAF to assisted charging information generation to support differentiated pricing option by CHF/BSS system.
+This key issue describes analytics information that may be provided by NWDAF to assisted charging information generation to support differentiated pricing and billing option by CHF/BSS system.

 Solutions to this key issue are expected to address the following aspect:

-Which kind of data analytics should the NWDAF provide to the service consumer, e.g., Bill system?
+Which kind of data analytics should be provided by the NWDAF to its charging related service consumer?

-What kind of information is made available to the NWDAF for generating data analytics and from which NFs?
+What kind of information the NWDAF would need to collect, and from which NFs, in order to build analytics related to charging?NOTE: The specification on the information exchanged between the NWDAF and the CHF needs to be coordinated with SA5.